MODULE · Events

 Class teacher

-How it connects to the rest of Inkwelly
+How it fits with the rest of Inkwelly

 Migration from your current setup

-Most schools come to Inkwelly Events from one of three places — a printed/Excel academic calendar, a calendar feature inside their existing ERP, or a no-system-at-all WhatsApp-only practice.
-Migration in all three cases is short.
+Most schools come to Inkwelly Events from one of three places — a printed or Excel academic calendar, the calendar feature inside an existing ERP, or no-system-at-all WhatsApp circulars.
+In all three cases the migration is short.

 From an existing ERP